Farrah Fawcett, Angel

 By: Legacy.com Staff

-had a rich, 40-year acting career, with dozens of TV and movie roles and ten award nominations, she's remembered best for a single season on an iconic show… and for one best-selling poster.
+Though Farrah Fawcett had a rich, 40-year acting career, with dozens of TV and movie roles and ten award nominations, she's remembered best for a single season on an iconic show – and for a best-selling poster.

-Fawcett began her acting career in the late 1960s and had several small but prominent roles in the early '70s.
-But it was in 1976 that Farrah Fawcett’s career took off, with a show that seems to encapsulate late '70s style: Aaron Spelling's wildly popular crime-fighting drama Charlie's Angels.
-Fawcett starred in the movie special that kicked off the show, and she stayed with the series for its first season as well as the show rocketed to number one – and its blonde bombshell rocketed to superstardom.
-But then, she quit the show.
+Farrah Fawcett began her acting career in the late 1960s and had several small but prominent roles in the early '70s.
+But it was in 1976 that Fawcett’s career took off, with a show that seems to encapsulate late '70s style: Aaron Spelling's wildly popular crime-fighting drama Charlie's Angels.
+Fawcett starred in the movie special that kicked off the show, and she stayed with the series for its first season as the show rocketed to number one – and its blonde bombshell rocketed to superstardom.
+But then, she quit.
 Cheryl Ladd was brought on to replace Fawcett, and the popular show carried on for four more seasons.
-Still, when we remember Charlie's Angels today, Fawcett's presence is a huge, crucial part of it.
+Though her time as an "angel" was brief, when we remember Charlie's Angels today, Fawcett's presence is a huge, crucial part of it.

 Reports on why Fawcett left the show varied – some thought the tight production schedule was straining her marriage to Lee Majors; others cited her desire to broaden her career with movies and more serious roles.
 Whatever her reasons, serious roles did follow – including a star turn in the groundbreaking TV movie, The Burning Bed.

-Fawcett's harrowing performance earned her Golden Globe and Emmy nominations, and the movie helped bring awareness to domestic violence.
-It was also the first TV movie to conclude with a toll-free helpline number for viewers to call if they wanted to learn more or needed to get help, now a common practice with TV movies and "issue of the week" series episodes.
+Fawcett's harrowing performance earned her Golden Globe and Emmy nominations, and the movie helped bring awareness to the problem of domestic violence.
+It was also the first TV movie to conclude with a toll-free helpline number for viewers to call if they wanted to learn more or needed to get help, now a common practice with TV movies and "issue of the week" episodes.

 Written by Linnea Crowther